core-wg/core-responses/draft-bormann-core-responses.md

 request cannot be sent *from* a multicast address.)

-Note that, as the originator of a multicast response is a unicast address, the relaxation of matching rules described in Section 8.2 of
-{{RFC7252}} does not apply.
+Note that, as the originator of a multicast response is a unicast address, the relaxation of matching rules described in {{Section 8.2 of RFC7252}} does not apply.

 The token space in CoAP is owned by the client, which is identified by a transport endpoint (address/port).
 Here, the address is a multicast